Sihamtahi/OpenAPI_Callbacks/README.md

 #1- Subscription Process  :
-The pubish part has 3 parts: POST, Links and callbaks.
+The pubish part has  POST operation which contain parameters & responses, Links and callbaks.
 We will detail each one in the following sections :
--  Post part :
+-  parameters & responses part :
 ``` post:
       parameters:
         - name: callbackUrl    ### the url where to send